ypinhsuan/tp/docs/UserGuide.md

 For example:
 1. After finding the class CS2103T and student Alex, you wish to view all your students and classes.

-1. You can type in the command `list` and press <kbd>Enter</kbd>.
+1. You type in the command `list` and press <kbd>Enter</kbd>.

    ![List before](images/ugimages/ListBefore.png)

-1. Now you can see all your students and classes.
+1. Now, you can see all your students and classes.

    ![List after](images/ugimages/ListAfter.png)